Sammaan Capital FY26 Loss Widens on Exceptional Items

 *this image is generated using AI for illustrative purposes only.

-Sammaan Capital reported a consolidated net loss of ₹7,144.56 crore for the financial year ended March 31, 2026, widening from the net loss of ₹1,807.46 crore recorded in the previous year.
-For the fourth quarter ended March 31, 2026, the company posted a net loss of ₹8,101.41 crore, a significant reversal from the net profit of ₹324.04 crore in the corresponding quarter of the previous year.
-The company's revenue from operations for the year declined to ₹8,166.16 crore from ₹8,623.33 crore in FY25.
+Sammaan Capital reported a consolidated net loss of ₹7,144.56 crore for the financial year ended March 31, 2026, widening from the net loss of ₹1,807.46 crore in the previous year.
+For the fourth quarter ended March 31, 2026, the company posted a net loss of ₹8,101.41 crore, a reversal from the net profit of ₹324.04 crore in the corresponding quarter of the previous year.
+Q4 revenue stood at ₹17.6 billion compared to ₹21 billion in the same quarter of the previous year.
+The company's revenue from operations for the full year declined to ₹8,166.16 crore from ₹8,623.33 crore in FY25.

 The annual results reflect the impact of the strategic integration with International Holding Company (IHC), which became the promoter following the closure of a transaction on March 31, 2026.
-IHC's current equity ownership stands at 28.5%, set to increase to 43.5% upon warrant conversion.
-The company received ₹5,652 crore on the issuance of equity shares and a 25% upfront payment on warrants.
+IHC invested a total of USD 1 billion (₹8,850 crore), receiving the first tranche of ₹5,652 crore on the issuance of equity shares and a 25% upfront payment on warrants.
+This resulted in an equity ownership of 28.5%, set to increase to 43.5% upon warrant conversion.
 The deterioration in profitability was driven by exceptional items amounting to ₹6,499.17 crore and a substantial increase in impairment on financial instruments, which stood at ₹3,627.94 crore for the year.

 | Metric (₹ Cr) | FY26 | FY25 |